 Image preprocessing is used to remove unnecessary information and help the AI model learn the images’ features effectively.
-The goal is to improve the image features by eliminating unwanted falsification and achieve better classification performances.
+The goal is to improve the image features by eliminating unwanted falsification and achieving better classification performances.

 A common application of image processing is super-resolution.
 This technique typically transforms low-resolution images into high-resolution images.
 Super-resolution is a major challenge most computer vision engineers encounter because they often get the model information from low-quality images.

-Optical character recognition or optical character reader (OCR) is a Computer Vision technique that converts any kind of written or printed text from an image into a machine-readable format.
+Optical character recognition or optical character reader (OCR) is a computer vision technique that converts any kind of written or printed text from an image into a machine-readable format.